 Gearheart is one of the first companies to ever use Angular 2 for web product design.
-Two years ago, when Angular 2 was under development, we used it to rewrite a Timer.
-By the time when Angular 2 was officially released, the above-mentioned project had already been in production.
+Two years earlier, when Angular 2 was under development, we used it to rewrite a Timer.
+By the time Angular 2 was officially released, the above-mentioned project had already been in production.
 Thus, we could prove our experience at Angular 2 when we received an order from the ShootQ founders.

 Main technology points to consider: